AliAssareh/stationary-trend-prediction/README.md

 # Deep Learning for High-Frequency Cryptocurrency Trend Detection

-This repository contains the code and datasets used in the research paper titled "Deep Learning for High-Frequency Cryptocurrency Trend Detection: Incorporating Technical Indicators and A New Approach For Data Stationarity".
+This repository contains the code and datasets used in the research paper titled "Deep High-Frequency Cryptocurrency Trend Detection: An Approach For Data Stationarity".
 Our study focuses on developing deep learning models to predict cryptocurrency trends with high accuracy, leveraging technical indicators and a novel approach for data stationarity.

 ## Table of Contents